x95castle1/tap-tmc-velero-backup/README.md

 ### Create a VolumeSnapshotClass

-You need to create a VolumeSnapshotClass with the same name as the driver and the velero.io label on it (Can't confirm this actually works)
+You need to create a VolumeSnapshotClass with the same name as the driver and the ```velero.io/csi-volumesnapshot-class: "true"``` label on it:

 * [Velero CSI Documentation](https://velero.io/docs/main/csi/)